 Science, Medicine & Public Health

-Zhe-xi Luo | 2013-2019
+Zhe-xi Luo | 2013-2022

-Professor in the Department of Organismal Biology and Anatomy and the College
+Professor, Department of Organismal Biology and Anatomy and the College

 Zhe-xi Luo heads The Luo Lab, devoted to the understanding of the origins and earliest evolution of mammals.
 In his fieldwork to search for dinosaurs and fossil mammals, he works in many parts of United States and China.
 Luo also studies the evolution of whales.
 Luo and his international team of scientists have made discoveries of many early fossil mammals including Hadrocodium (the “paper clip” mammal from the Early Jurassic), Castorocauda (the earliest known swimming mammal), Juramaia (the earliest known fossil of the eutherian lineage), and Sinodelphys (the earliest known member of the metatherian lineage).